kaybarr4/eurydice/docs/plot.rst

 .. _plot:

-Plotting methods
+Plot
 ================
-Functions to plot GP predictions and residual histograms
+This module contains functions to plot GP predictions and residual histograms in CrossValidation object